AliceO2Group/WebUi/QualityControl/README.md

 Edit the `http` section to define a custom:
 - `hostname`
 - `port`
-- `prefix` - a prefix as string which will be used when querying objects from CCDB
+- `prefix` - a prefix as string which will be used when querying objects from CCDB to request only objects containing the aforementioned string

 #### CCDB
 Attribute to define the `Computer Centre DataBase (CCDB)` endpoint.